MicrosoftLearning/MB-220-Dynamics365forMarketing/Instructions/Labs/Lab_5_3_Createwebsites.md

 ## Scenario

 Once a customer or prospect submits the form for the Cross Sell Campaign, the marketing team wants to redirect the customer to a webpage on the Contoso Insurance website.
-Since this page is native to their CMS system, they would like to track analytics from this page within Dynamics.

-The Marketing Coordinator will start by creating a marketing website for the product page on their website.
-This will allow the marketing team to view insights on it.
+The Marketing Coordinator will start by creating a marketing form for the product.
+Then, they will host the form online.

 # Lab Overview